aquasecurity/terraform-provider-aquasec/docs/resources/integration_registry.md

 - `auto_pull_time` (String) The time of day to start pulling new images from the registry, in the format HH:MM (24-hour clock), defaults to 03:00
 - `description` (String) The description of the registry
 - `image_creation_date_condition` (String) Additional condition for pulling and rescanning images, Defaults to 'none'
-- `lastupdate` (String) The last time the registry was modified in UNIX time
+- `lastupdate` (Number) The last time the registry was modified in UNIX time
 - `options` (Block List) (see [below for nested schema](#nestedblock--options))
 - `password` (String) The password for registry authentication
 - `prefixes` (List of String) List of possible prefixes to image names pulled from the registry